epifluidlab/FinaleToolkit/README.md

 Python tools for analysis of cell free DNA fragment data.
 FinaleTools refers to FragmentatIoN AnaLysis of cEll-free DNA Tools.

-This package is currently wip.
-Here is how to install (very wip):
+This package is currently work-in-progress.
+Here is how to install (wip):

 - Clone repo from https://github.com/epifluidlab/FinaleTools/
 - Create a conda environment with all of the dependencies.
-If only using pip to install dependencies, create venv/conda env and go to next step
+If only using pip to install dependencies, create venv/conda env and go to next step.
+  Pip might not install all non-python dependencies.
     - For conda, run the following:
     ```
     conda create -n <env_name> -c bioconda -c conda-forge python=3.<version>